learnque-guides/tut-bit-MySQL-DB-3-slides/src/self-contained-subqueries.md

 Some examples :)

-Write a query that returns orders placed by customers from the United States.
+Let's write a query that returns orders placed by customers from the United States (USA).
 You can write a query against the Orders table that returns orders where the customer ID is in the set of customer IDs of customers from the United States